ACEsuit/mace/README.md

 If you have any questions, please contact us at ilyes.batatia@ens-paris-saclay.fr.

-For bugs or feature request, please use [GitHub Issues](https://github.com/ACEsuit/mace/issues).
+For bugs or feature requests, please use [GitHub Issues](https://github.com/ACEsuit/mace/issues).